 Why it pays to vote all the way down the ballot paper

-Patrick Smyth on how our STV system works and why all preferences should be used.
+Patrick Smyth on how our STV system works.
 This article was first published in 2016

 We were discussing a particularly obnoxious candidate.
 Call him “Murphy”.